 Processing chargebacks come with significant costs- not just the chargeback amount itself, but considerable costs associated with researching and investigating the source of the problem.

 The majority of chargebacks, unfortunately, are what is considered friendly fraud, which also means that they are largely preventable.
-There has been a significant rise in friendly fraud cases over the last couple of years, some estimates show as much as 41% increase.
+There has been a significant rise in friendly fraud cases over the last couple of years.
+Some estimates show as much as a 41% increase.
 Many merchants don’t always understand the rules set by the card brands around chargeback procedures.
 There are specific deadlines for responding, for instance, that can carry with them fines assessed against the merchant if those deadlines aren’t met.
 Many merchants are simply unaware of these rules.
 This lack of preparation and education costs merchants and the card issuers money.
-Now they are finding ways to help crack down on the abuse.
+Now they are finding ways to help crackdown on the abuse.

-MC, for instance, recently downgraded merchants who offer free trials followed by charging the customer payment or entering them into their monthly recurring billing cycle for continued shipment of products, to a high risk classification.
+MC, for instance, recently downgraded merchants who offer free trials followed by charging the customer payment or entering them into their monthly recurring billing cycle for continued shipment of products, to high-risk classification.
 In addition, they also implemented new requirements for informing the customer about upcoming charges before being able to process the transactions in order to try to help combat the inadvertent charges and chargebacks that plague the industry.
-For card brands lowering these thresholds is just good business.
+For card brands, lowering these thresholds is just good business.

 Having a strong merchant risk profile is very important for businesses.
-It is much like having good credit for consumers – they don’t want to be doing things that are constantly bringing that credit score down and merchants don’t want to have things increase their risk profile.
+It is much like having good credit for consumers – they don’t want to be doing things that are constantly bringing that credit score down, and merchants don’t want to have things increase their risk profile.
 While the high cost of dealing with chargebacks is a great motivator for taking steps to manage the situation proactively, it isn’t the only reason.
-In most cases if a merchant cannot bring their chargeback ratios under control in the allotted amount of time given, the acquiring bank will just shut down their merchant account and this will often end up landing the business on the MATCH(Member Alert to Control High-risk) list.
-This is a database of terminated merchants, a sort of “blacklist” that acquiring banks use to cross-check whether or not they will take on the risk with an individual business.
+In most cases, if a merchant cannot bring their chargeback ratios under control in the allotted amount of time given, the acquiring bank will just shut down their merchant account and this will often end up landing the business on the MATCH (Member Alert to Control High-risk) list.
+This is a database of terminated merchants, a sort of “blacklist” that acquiring banks use to cross-check whether they will take on the risk with an individual business.

-Bankcard Brokers has longstanding relationships with a multitude of global partners, both domestic and international, and are able to provide our merchants with the most stable and transparent solutions for their particular merchant account needs.
+Bankcard Brokers has longstanding relationships with a multitude of global partners, both domestic and international.
+We’re able to provide our merchants with the most stable and transparent solutions for their particular merchant account needs.

-Because of our extensive experience with higher risk businesses, Bankcard Brokers is uniquely qualified to identify where a merchant may have the most problems and help them to take steps to better manage their chargebacks and fraud incidence, whether that be through education, changes with website functionality and sales process, or through a chargeback management program.
-These types of systems are designed to recognize potential issues and give the business the chance to nip it in the bud.
-Implementing a chargeback management system not only saves you time and money, but will help to guarantee you do not go over these thresholds and end up in hot water.
+Because of our extensive experience with higher risk businesses, Bankcard Brokers is uniquely qualified to identify where merchants have the most problems.
+Then help them take steps to better manage their chargebacks and fraud incidence.
+Whether that be through education, changes with website functionality and sales process, or through a chargeback management program.
+These systems are designed to recognize potential issues and give the business the chance to nip it in the bud.
+Implementing a chargeback management system not only saves you time and money but will help you stay under these thresholds and out of hot water.

-If you want to know more about how these new thresholds will affect your business, or take a more proactive approach to managing both fraud and chargebacks, give Bankcard Brokers a call today and let one of our ETA-Certified Payments Professionals see how they can help you!
+If you want to know more about how the new thresholds will affect your business, or take a more proactive approach to manage both fraud and chargebacks, give Bankcard Brokers a call today and let one of our ETA-Certified Payments Professionals see how they can help you!